rosooares/proffy/README.md

 # running on port 3000
 ```

-Acesse a pasta app-mobile e faça as instalações:
+Acesse a pasta mobile e faça as instalações:

 ```
 # Acesse a pasta do mobile
-$ cd app-mobile/
+$ cd mobile/

 # Instale as dependencias
 $ npm install